Gazprom demands discounts from Russian pipemakers as investments peak

 “We looked at the market and decided that we were paying above the market price.
 We wanted to discuss this with the pipemakers,” the Gazprom source said.

-LDP pipes - those with a diameter of 5.3 metres or more - constitute over 90 percent of Gazprom’s pipe purchases.
+LDP pipes - those with a diameter of 53 centimetres or more - constitute over 90 percent of Gazprom’s pipe purchases.
 According to Gazprom’s report for the first half of 2017, it bought them almost entirely from four Russian firms - steelmakers OMK and Severstal, plus specialist pipemakers ChelPipe and TMK which buy in steel.

 Talks are still underway between Gazprom and the LDP producers, another source at a pipe maker and the Gazprom source said, on condition of anonymity as they were not allowed to talk to the press.